iNavFlight/inav/docs/Safehomes.md

 The GPS details are those of the arming location, not the safehome.
 To draw your attention to a safehome being selected, the message flashes and stays visible longer.

+## OSD Message during RTH

+If RTH is in progress to a safehome, the message "DIVERTING TO SAFEHOME" will be displayed.

 ## CLI command `safehome` to manage safehomes

 `safehome` - List all safehomes